How to Buy Bitcoins in India

 Looking to buy Bitcoin in India?
-In this guide I will review the status of Bitcoin in India, its popularity and the different exchanges you can use to get Bitcoins in India.
+In this guide, I will review the status of Bitcoin in India, its popularity, and the different exchanges you can use to get Bitcoin in India.

-While Bitcoin is not accepted as a currency in India, it is possible to own and trade it on exchanges.
+While Bitcoin is not yet accepted as a legal currency in India, it is possible to own and trade it on exchanges.
 To buy Bitcoin in India, follow these steps:

 - Get a Bitcoin wallet